mipimipi/smsync/README.md

           |        |- cover.jpg
           |- ...

-The folder "/home/musiclover/Music/SOURCE/Rock/Eric Clapton" hasn't been converted because the directoty fits to the exclusion pattern.
+The folder "/home/musiclover/Music/SOURCE/Rock/Eric Clapton" hasn't been converted because the directory fits to the exclusion pattern.

 ### <a name="errors"></a>FFMPEG errors